How understanding margins helps you design a better SaaS.

 Next steps.

-That's all you need to know about margins and paddings in web and software design.
+That's all you need to know about margins and padding in web and software design.
 It is one of the many ways you can apply UX to boost your SaaS MRR.

 If you could use some extra help growing your SaaS through UX design, feel free to reach out.
 I'd be more than happy to let you know the ways I could help you do exactly that.